andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-letter-home.md

 And now for what you left "unsaid" (Uncle Howard's part)!
 I don't think that it was fair for him to make fun of you, do you Aunt Annie?
-I've seen Mother leave things unsaid -- she'd either run out of time or her audeience would disappear!
+I've seen Mother leave things unsaid -- she'd either run out of time or her audience would disappear!
 I'm sorry that I didn't get that other letter of yours, Uncle Howard, but than as long as I know you wrote I'm pleased for I know that a busy man has little time to write to a faraway nephew even if he does think of him at times!

-Well, folks, I'm almost out of things to say -- I knew I couldn't be orginial enough to write a good letter!
+Well, folks, I'm almost out of things to say -- I knew I couldn't be original enough to write a good letter!
 So it will have to be just good by and good luck and lots of love to all.
 And those cousins of mine had better not forget their "corn fed" Iowa relations -- or we'll be down by first aeroplane and "clean up"!